Why you want to know who to sue

 Why isn’t the insurance company sued?

 The lawsuit does not name the insurance company as a defendant because the insurance company didn’t cause your accident and doesn’t own the vehicle.
-The insurance company only indemnifies their insured.
+The insurance company only indemnifies its insured.
 This means that the insurance company agreed to pay for claims against the person you are suing.
 The insurance company also provides an attorney at their expense to defend the lawsuit.

 How much can you sue for collision damage?